MischaU8/yumyum/modelling/model-a-helmet_BBukr1vZHy8.md

 yum yum
-Floyd here with a quick look at modeling a simple helmet in plasticity start by creating a sphere then squash its width using the scale tool switch to the side view and draw a line curve through the
+Floyd here with a quick look at modeling a simple helmet in Plasticity start by creating a sphere then squash its width using the scale tool switch to the side view and draw a line curve through the